visendi-labs/mapbox-gl-gojs/docs/ssr_general.md

 Mapbox-GL-GOJS can be used in a SSR web app context.
 The following sections will dive deeper into this.

-Mapbox + SSR don't go very well together.
-Using Mapbox can force you to handle lots of map logic clientside in JS/TS.
+Mapbox + SSR don't go that well together.
+It can force you to have to  handle lots of map/layer/source logic client-side in JS/TS.
 This can cause all sorts of headaches.

 Keeping your map source of truth serverside comes with a ton of benefits.
 Here are some:
-- With all of your app logic serverside, it's ideal to keep your map logic there too
+- With all of your app logic serverside, it's ideal to keep your (critical?) map logic there too
     - DRY, no duplicate code to handle the same logic both clientside and serverside
     - One language for all logic
     - Server things like saving to session runs smoothly